 Despite these positive early evaluations, the fact that synthetic records are ``artificial'' does not, per se, guarantee that the privacy of all individuals in the original dataset are protected.
 In the past few years, the privacy guarantees provided by generative models and synthetic data have come under heightened scrutiny~\cite{carlini2021extracting, stadler2022synthetic, yale2019assessing, oprisanu2021utility, chen2020gan, hilprecht2019monte, hayes2017logan, giomi2022unified, houssiau2022tapas}.
 For instance, having full access to the internal parameters of the trained generative model allows adversaries to run powerful attacks against high-dimensional synthetic data~\cite{hayes2017logan, carlini2021extracting, hilprecht2019monte, chen2020gan}.
 However, this adversarial model, referred to as the \textit{white-box} setting, is often unrealistic as the trained model is typically not shared in the context of synthetic data~\cite{zhang2022membership, royalsocietysynth}.

-In the \textit{black-box} setting, where the adversary has exact knowledge on the specifications of the SDG algorithm along with some auxiliary knowledge, Stadler et al.~\cite{stadler2022synthetic} propose a membership inference attack (with an adversary attempting to predict presence in the training dataset), adapting the shadow modelling technique from Shokri et al.~\cite{shokri2017membership}.
+In the \textit{black-box}\footnote{We note that black-box is used also with a slightly different meaning in the context of attacks against machine learning models~\cite{nasr2019comprehensive}.
+However, in the context of synthetic data, this taxonomy~\cite{houssiau2022tapas} is more suited as it reflects the way synthetic data is generated and released in practice.} setting, where the adversary has exact knowledge on the specifications of the SDG algorithm along with some auxiliary knowledge, Stadler et al.~\cite{stadler2022synthetic} propose a membership inference attack (with an adversary attempting to predict presence in the training dataset), adapting the shadow modelling technique from Shokri et al.~\cite{shokri2017membership}.
 They show that information leakage can in fact be exploited without directly relying on overt memorization by the generative model, but only for specific outlier records.